 After the forms section are the card pages.
 The “request for information” cards are simply filled in and mailed to a desired law school.
 Upon receiving this card, the law school will put your name on their mailing list and send its catalog and application shortly thereafter.

 Next are the “transcript request form” cards.
 These must be submitted to the registrar of any college that you have attended.
 The registrar should then attach this card to the official transcript and send it directly to the LSDAS.
 This step is required and assists with the orderly processing of an application when the time comes for review.

-The last group are the "law school application matching form" cards.
+The last group is the “law school application matching form” cards.
 These cards must be submitted with your completed application when sending it to the law school.
-The law school will then use thew cards to acquire your LSDAS report.
+The law school will then use the cards to acquire your LSDAS report.
 This card is also required for smooth processing of an application.

 Since there has been a significant amount of time spent on the application process, a stellar representation on paper should be the result.
 It is best to include all required documents when first sending int the applications-try not to send in the applications until all required documents have been received (letters of recommendation, transcripts submitted to the LSDAS, etc.) Once again, first impressions are important; if the application is neat and complete from the start, an advantage will have been obtained.
 Corresponding to this psychology, the earlier your application is received and completed at the law school, the more efficient and diligent you, as an applicant, appear.

-Creating an effective plan for the law school admissions process will make the chances of submitting a complete and impressive application great.
-An organized and well presented application will only add to the attractive credentials you offer and will help you to get into law school.
+Creating an effective plan for the law school admissions process will make the chances of submitting a complete and impressive application greater.
+An organized and well-presented application will only add to the attractive credentials you offer and will help you to get into law school.

 Article written by Christopher W. Hager, Esq.
 2nd ed. by Kevin J. O’Connor, Esq.
 Both authors are graduates of Montclair State University and Rutgers-Newark School of Law.